user-grinch/Cheat-Menu/README.md

 ## Submit Translations
 *How to translate Cheat Menu to another language*

-The translations are loaded from `CheatMenu/locale/*.json` files.
-Make a copy of the `English.json` file and translate the texts there to your language.
-Rename the file to `your_language.json` and make a pull request.
+The translations are loaded from `CheatMenuXX/locale/*.toml` files.
+Make a copy of the `English.toml` file and translate the texts there to your language.
+Rename the file to `your_language.toml` and make a pull request.

 ## Required to build